Gordon Wilson (architect): Early life and education

 Wilson was born on 27 November 1900 in Subiaco, a district of Perth, Western Australia to Mary Catherine (nee O’Hagan) and Francis "Frank" John Wilson.
 His father was a New Zealander by birth while his mother was of Irish descent.
 The couple had a second son, Leslie, who was born in 1902.

 The family moved to New Zealand to attend a family reunion and due to the possibility of Wilson’s father obtaining the commission to design the Palmerston North Opera House.
 The family moved to New Zealand in 1903, and made their home in Wellington.
 The marriage did not last and Frank Wilson returned to Australia (where he later remarried), leaving his sons to be raised by their mother.
-Mary ran a boarding house in Ghuznee Street to support herself and her children.
+Mary ran a boarding house in Ghuznee Street, Wellington, to support herself and her children.
 Gordon was educated at the Terrace School and at Wellington Technical College.

 Career

 Upon leaving school Wilson was articled in 1916 to Wellington architect William M. Page.

 In 1920 Wilson began working for the Wellington-based architectural partnership of Hoggard, Prouse and Gummer.
 He transferred within the business to Auckland where he continued his architectural studies by studying part-time at the Auckland University College School of Architecture.
 Hoggard left the partnership in 1921, leaving Prouse and Gummer in partnership until its dissolution in 1923.
-Auckland-based William Gummer subsequently formed a new partnership in 1924 with Reginald Ford called Grummer and Ford.
+Auckland-based William Gummer subsequently formed a new partnership in 1924 with Reginald Ford called Gummer and Ford.
 The new partners employed Wilson first as a draughtsman and later as chief draughtsman.

 Wilson subsequently completed his professional examinations in 1928 and was admitted to the New Zealand Institute of Architects (NZIA).